 How to Cook Seitan

 Seitan is often sold in log or block form, and how you cook it depends on what you want to achieve with it.
-You can slice it for sandwich meat, cut it into strips for stir fry or fajitas, crumble it in Bolognese or tacos, or even use it on BBQ skewers.
+You can slice it for sandwich meat, cut it into strips for stir-fry or fajitas, crumble it in Bolognese or tacos, or even use it on BBQ skewers.

 Here are our top tips for cooking seitan:

-- Sauté – For a recipe that calls for seitan strips or chunks, you can simply sauté it in oil on a medium heat for about five minutes until it’s browned on all sides.
+- Sauté – For a recipe that calls for seitan strips or chunks, you can simply sauté it in oil on medium heat for about five minutes until it’s browned on all sides.

 - Grilling – Yes, you can grill seitan!
-Cut it into your desired shape, marinate it and cook under the grill until it’s done.
+Cut it into your desired shape, marinate it, and cook under the grill until it’s done.
 Don’t leave it under for too long to prevent it from drying out.

-- Deep frying – Make your own fried chick’n by deep frying seitan in homemade batter.
+- Deep frying – Make your own fried chick’n by deep-frying seitan in homemade batter.
 Just cook until it’s perfectly crispy and chewy.

-- Simmering – Simmer a large portion of seitan in water combined with seasonings of your choice, which will allow it to soak up all the flavours as it cooks.
+- Simmering – Simmer a large portion of seitan in water combined with seasonings of your choice, which will allow it to soak up all the flavors as it cooks.
 You’ll be left with a smooth texture that makes it ideal for a range of meaty dishes.

-- Don’t let it dry out – If you overcook seitan, it will become tough, chewy and dry, which is not what you want!
+- Don’t let it dry out – If you overcook seitan, it will become tough, chewy, and dry, which is not what you want!
 Marinating it beforehand will help it retain moisture as it cooks.

 - Sweet Spiced Seitan Skewers